martinborek/Image-text-extraction-as-mobile-offloading/README.md

-# Temerarious Thirteens - Project 2 for CSE-4100
+# Image text extraction as mobile offloading

-Project for the course "Mobile cloud computing", taken at Aalto University in 2016.
 Extracting text from images using Docker containers.
 Offloading from an Android device.
+Project for the course "Mobile cloud computing", taken at Aalto University in 2016.

 Authors: Martin Borek, Fabiano Paiva Brito, Juho Kokko, Ivan Shabunin